from a handpicked tutor in LIVE 1-to-1 classes

 An isosceles triangle has a vertex angle and two base angles.
 The base angles of an isosceles triangle measure the same.

-Which Triangle is a Right Isosceles Triangle?
+What is a Right angled Isosceles Triangle?

-In a right isosceles triangle, the equal sides form the right angle.
+In a right angled isosceles triangle, the equal sides form the right angle.
 In other words, any triangle with angles as 90°, 45°, 45° is a right isosceles triangle.
 It contains the properties of both right triangles and isosceles triangles.

 Can Isosceles Triangles be Right?